wdbacker/react-qewd/README.md

 # react-qewd: React/Redux client module for [QEWD](https://www.npmjs.com/package/qewd)

 Interface module for writing [React](https://www.npmjs.com/package/react) applications with [qewd (QEWD)](https://www.npmjs.com/package/qewd) back-end.
 Exposes the [ewd-client](https://www.npmjs.com/package/ewd-client) as object, in React context and as property for use in your React components.

+A similar Vue.js module [vue-qewd](https://www.npmjs.com/package/vue-qewd) also exists.

 [QEWD](http://qewdjs.com/) is a unique web framework allowing you to concentrate on your application code, without worrying about system infrastructure, featuring:
 - a WebSockets server, allowing your application to connect via this `vue-qewd` module using [ewd-client](https://www.npmjs.com/package/ewd-client)